blackboard/anthologydevdocs/docs/developer-portal/rate-limit-migration.md

 - Is this change going to impact any of my applications?

   No, the refresh frame will remain at 24 hours and the default rate limit will continue to be 10.000 calls.
-Any modified values for rate limit will also be maintained.
+Any existing rate limit variations requested by clients and partners will also be maintained.

 - When is this change going to be applied?